SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Final epidemic size of the SIR- model

 \section{Final epidemic size of the SIR-$\omega$ model}

 In this section we prove Theorem \ref{finalsize}.
-We only give a detailed proof for part (a), equation \eqref{1-st*}, since the proof for part (b) is identical.
-By Corollary \ref{cor:lbtau}, for any $\ep>0$, with high probability $T^{(n)}\geq (1-\hat{s}(0)+t_*-\ep)n$.
+We only give a detailed proof for part (i), equation \eqref{1-st*}, since the proof for part (ii) is identical.
+By Corollary \ref{cor:lbtau}, for any $\ep>0$, with high probability $\Lambda^{(n)}\geq (1-\hat{s}(0)+t_*-\ep)n$.
 In order to prove Theorem \ref{finalsize} it remains to prove the other direction:

 Define the event